crukci-bioinformatics/rascal/README.md

 ## Installation and usage

-Please see the [Wiki](https://github.com/crukci-bioinformatics/rascal/wiki) pages for details on installing and using the Shiny app and underlying functions within the R package.
+Please see the [wiki pages](https://github.com/crukci-bioinformatics/rascal/wiki) for details on installing and using the Shiny app and underlying functions within the R package.